Safety and Security Report

 Emergency Response Procedures

-The UNM Emergency Control Policy (UNM Policy 6130) outlines the process that the UNM – Valencia Police Department uses to confirm that a significant emergency exists and the process used to target messages to the appropriate segments of the Valencia campus.
-The decision to send out notification of a significant emergency lies with the Director of Business Operations or any of his respective designees, and/or the UNM Police Sergeant.
+The UNM Emergency Control Policy (UNM Policy 6130) outlines the process that the UNM–Valencia Police Department uses to confirm that a significant emergency exists and the process used to target messages to the appropriate segments of the Valencia campus.
+The decision to send out notification of a significant emergency lies with the Director of Business Operations or any of his respective designees, and/or the UNM–Valencia Police Sergeant.
 Ideally these officials will collaborate when deciding whether to initiate the notification system; however, these officials are authorized to initiate the system on their own, without first obtaining the concurrence of the others, if circumstances do not allow for collaboration.
-The UNM – Valencia Communication and Marketing Department may assist in crafting the content of the notification message which is then disseminated by the appropriate communications department to the campus community through one or more of the systems described above.
+The UNM–Valencia Communication and Marketing Department may assist in crafting the content of the notification message which is then disseminated by the appropriate communications department to the campus community through one or more of the systems described above.

-UNM - Valencia provides orientation to new students, faculty and staff and campus groups and departments regarding basic safety and emergency preparedness efforts.
-UNM – Valencia has an Emergency Management Committee which reviews plans and procedures on an ongoing basis.
+UNM-Valencia provides orientation to new students, faculty, staff, campus groups, and departments regarding basic safety and emergency preparedness efforts.
+UNM–Valencia has an Emergency Management Committee which reviews plans and procedures on an ongoing basis.

 Timely Warning Processes